 Back in October of 2009, I was getting set to leave Taichung and go back to the USA.
 I was packed up and ready to go, having less than a month left before my departure.

 After living in Taiwan for almost two years and never having a significant disaster befall me, other than the obligatory traffic accidents, I found myself less than 50 kilometers from the epicenter of a 6-point earthquake.
+Getting injured in auto accident is scary as it is sudden.
 Earthquakes are not sudden; it’s not like flicking a lightswitch.
 As it builds, you move through emotions, from mild curiosity to an odd sort of entertainment.
 Quakes are common enough here in Taiwan, causing little alarm, there is a subtle moment between a 5-point and a 6-point earthquake when you realize it’s something to be taken seriously.

 As I said before, sometimes you don’t even know you’re in an earthquake.
 Usually, when I feel a vibration, I take a look around to find some liquid – if the liquid is swaying, I know I’m not having some kind of hallucination.
 But on this particular day, I had a problem: the only water near me was busy splashing against my backside.